Client: City of Mankato Minnesota

 The Port Authority of New York and New Jersey labored through the intensive process of examining and cataloging the scrap steel reclaimed from the September 11 World Trade Center destruction.
 Mueller Studio was one of several artist and community entities across the country selected to receive a steel from the Port Authority tto integrate into community sculptures and memorials.

-The sculpture will be part of the new Intergovernmental Center landscape design and City Center's Walkable Urban Space Initiative.
+The sculpture is part of the new Intergovernmental Center landscape design and City Center's Walkable Urban Space Initiative.

 Mueller Studio worked with Vetter Stone Company of Kasota Minnesota to cut the stone in a manner that would reflect the arcs in the steel.
 High pressure waterjet cut the shapes and the bench form was fabricated in 4 parts.